2019 Proxy Voting and Engagement Guidelines: Japan

 For more information on our approach to environmental and social issues, please see our Global Proxy Voting and Engagement Guidelines for Environmental and Social Issues available at ssga.com/about-us/asset-stewardship.html.

 Expansion of Business Activities

 Japanese companies’ articles of incorporation strictly define the types of businesses in which a company is permitted to engage.
-In general, SSGA views proposals to expand and diversify the company’s business activities as routine and non-contentious.
-SSGA will monitor instances where there has been an inappropriate acquisition and diversification away from the company’s main area of competence, which resulted in a decrease of shareholder value.
+In general, State Street Global Advisors views proposals that expand and diversify the company’s business activities as routine and non-contentious.
+We will monitor instances in which there has been an inappropriate acquisition and diversification away from the company’s main area of competence thatresulted in a decrease of shareholder value.

-Any client who wishes to receive information on how its proxies were voted should contact its SSGA relationship manager.
+Any client who wishes to receive information on how its proxies were voted should contact its State Street Global Advisors relationship manager.

 For public use.

 Abu Dhabi: State Street Global Advisors Limited, Middle East Branch, 42801, 28, Al Khatem Tower, Abu Dhabi Global Market Square, Al Mayah Island, Abu Dhabi, United Arab Emirates.
 Regulated by ADGM Financial Services Regulatory Authority.
 T: +971 2 245 9000.